Surgeon

 What to expect

-- Jobs are available throughout the UK, mainly in acute hospitals.
+- Jobs are available throughout the UK, mainly in NHS and private acute hospitals.
 You'll typically work in operating theatres, outpatient clinics and specialist units such as accident and emergency (A&E).

-- You'll work within a multidisciplinary team, which includes nurses, operating department practitioners, radiologists, anaesthetists and other medical and healthcare staff.
+- You'll be part of a multidisciplinary team that may include nurses, anaesthetists, radiologists, operating department practitioners and other medical and healthcare professionals.

-- The work is challenging and requires a great deal of commitment and determination but can also be very rewarding.
+- The work is demanding, requiring resilience and commitment, but it can also be very rewarding.

 Qualifications

-A number of surgeons are neither consultants nor trainees and take up posts as specialty doctors or associate specialists (SAS).
-To do this, you'll need to be registered with the GMC and have completed four years of postgraduate training, including two years of specialty training.
+Not all surgeons become consultants - some work as specialty doctors or associate specialists (SAS).
+To do this, you'll need to register with the GMC and have at least four years of postgraduate training, including two years of specialty training.

-For more information on becoming a surgeon, see RCS Careers in Surgery.
+For more information, see RCS Careers in Surgery.

 Skills

-- communication skills, with the ability to adapt your communication style to suit the situation
+- strong communication skills, adapting your style to suit patients, families and colleagues

-- the ability to remain calm and in control under pressure
+- the ability to stay calm, confident and decisive under pressure

-- problem-solving skills to think ahead and plan for different contingencies, anticipating different situations that might occur
+- problem-solving skills and the ability to anticipate and plan for different scenarios

-- situational awareness, including how to deal with subtle changes in clinical conditions
+- situational awareness to recognise and respond to subtle changes in patients' conditions

-- professional integrity and honesty, respecting both patients and colleagues
+- professional integrity, empathy and respect for patients and colleagues

 Work experience